|

 (deep bite), can be corrected by sustained use of such trainers

-for 1 3 years, instead of hampering Herbst appliances or
+for 1 – 3 years, instead of hampering Herbst appliances or other

-other bulky, unhygienic fixed parts.
-2) More rapidly, a covered
+bulky, unhygienic fixed parts.
+2) More rapidly, a covered or

 forces are easily provided by biting on the trainer, instead of

-fixed bite blocks which extremely hamper any mastication.
-Apart
+fixed bite blocks which extremely hamper any mastication (and

-fixed-compatible trainer for covered bite is available.
-In
+braces, a thicker fixed-compatible trainer for covered bite is

-contrast, the covered-bite type of the Jaw shaper allows the
+available.
+In contrast, the covered-bite type of the Jaw shaper

-patient to have an arch shape which is somewhat more tapering than
+allows the patient to keep an arch shape which is somewhat more

 |